Saturday, May 18, 2024

 "as in life so in love"

-As I was taking the history of present illness from her husband, I was made aware of their vows of love by the nursing staff.
-Everyone was sad about their situation knowing that it must be hard for them.
+As I was taking the history of illness from her husband, I was made aware of their vows of love by the nursing staff.
+Everyone was sad about their situation knowing it must be hard for them.
 She had suffered from a stroke and ended up with a dependency on the ventilator.
 She was alive on the token of a breath, a heartbeat, and a very involved husband.

 Thursday, December 14, 2023